 Job prospects Construction Electrician Apprentice in Ontario

 Job opportunities for Electricians (except industrial and power system) (NOC 7241) are fair in Ontario over the next 3 years.
-This job outlook is also applicable to people working as a construction electrician apprentice.
+These job prospects are also applicable to people working as a construction electrician apprentice.

 Job opportunities in Ontario